Shared service agreements between Bouygues, Colas, TF1 and Bouygues Telecom

 Persons concerned:

-SCDM, Martin Bouygues, Olivier Bouygues, Charlotte Bouygues (standing representative of SCDM on the Board of Directors of Bouygues) and William Bouygues (standing representative of SCDM Participations on the Board of Directors of Bouygues).
+• SCDM: Martin Bouygues, Olivier Bouygues, Charlotte Bouygues (standing representative of SCDM on the Board of Directors of Bouygues) and William Bouygues (standing representative of SCDM Participations on the Board of Directors of Bouygues).

 Reasons justifying the benefit of this agreement for Bouygues

-This agreement enables Bouygues to benefit from the services of Martin Bouygues and of the members of the small group that supports him by conducting the research and analysis mentioned above as well as various specific services for the benefit of Bouygues.
 This agreement also enables Bouygues to be remunerated by SCDM for the various specific services that Bouygues carries out on behalf of SCDM.